 Take a look at how your revenue cycle and denials management are impacting your healthcare organization.

 Before you can do anything to manage and prevent denials, you first need to understand the types and volumes of denials that are occurring.
-Begin by tracking and trending, and organizations can utilize the claims adjustment reason codes and the remittance response codes for this.
-These can be tracked automatically by pulling data from the electronic remittance advice (ERA) or through the Explanation of Benefits (EOBs).
-Unfortunately, these codes may not provide enough detail to determine why the claim is really denied so a more manual approach may work best, at least while you get started.
+Begin by tracking and trending; organizations can utilize the claims adjustment reason codes and the remittance response codes for this.
+These codes can be tracked automatically by pulling data from the electronic remittance advice (ERA) or through the Explanation of Benefits (EOBs).
+Unfortunately, these codes may not provide enough detail to determine why the claim is really denied, so a more manual approach may work best—at least while you get started.

 Denials should be tracked for at least three months to develop a baseline ratio of denials to charges.
 The revenue cycle team should review the data and categorize top payors and the reasons for the denials, then categorize by both volume of denials and dollar amount.
-It is recommended to use the 80/20 rule to prioritize and focus efforts on denial reduction and elimination.
+The 80/20 rule is recommended to prioritize and focus efforts on denial reduction and elimination.